Download FND app Android Aapp IoS App

 The principles of rehabilitation in this situation are to recognise that you probably are doing a bit too much on the good days and not enough on the bad days.

-Set yourself a modest task, it might be a walk to the shop, it might just be a small job in the house.
+On a good day, set yourself a modest task, it might be a walk to the shop, it might just be a small job in the house.
 Make it something that is a bit less than you would do on your best day but more than you would do on your worst.
+Leave some petrol in the tank !

 If you stick to the SAME level of activity every day, hopefully you’ll find that after a while, perhaps a few weeks, this SAME level of activity may make you just a little less tired than it did before, or cause just a little less pain.

 You will still have days when you feel as if you’re “back to square one”.
-But if you’re improving slowly overall, thats the main thing (see graph below)
+But if you’re improving slowly overall, that’s the main thing (see graph below).
+But there is no getting away from the fact that doing this is tough.
+It’s as tough as losing weight or kicking a bad habit.

-Physiotherapists and Occupational Therapist can often be very helpful in these situations.
+Physiotherapists and Occupational Therapists can often be very helpful in these situations.
 They are used to working with the day to day limitations that patients have regardless of their cause.
-They may be able to design a graded exercise program that suits your particular symptoms and help you work through it.
-Graded Exercise Therapy has been shown to be helpful for some people with chronic fatigue and pain.
+They may be able to design a graded activity program that suits your particular symptoms and help you work through it.
+Graded activity has been shown to be helpful for some people with chronic fatigue and pain.
 You can read some more detailed information about it here.

-Graded exercise is nt for everyone and no one should feel forced in to it.
-Some people need to stabilise their activity first using pacing techniques before they are ready to think about graded exercise
+Graded increases in activity is not for everyone and no one should feel forced into it.
+Some people need to stabilise their activity first using pacing techniques before they are ready to think about graded exercise.

-They may also have a critical role in helping advise employers- so for example a return to work can be phased in partnership with the employer.
-Read more about work related issues here.
+Physiotherapists may also have a critical role in helping advise employers- so for example a return to work can be phased in partnership with the employer.
+Read more about work-related issues here.

 Psychologists may also be useful in helping you cope with the inevitable ‘ups and downs’ that go along with attempting this kind of rehabilitation.